 2.2.2.
 Vehicles laden such that each axle carries its maximum technically permissible load or until the maximum permissible mass of the vehicle is attained by loading the front and rear axles proportionally to their maximum technically permissible loads, whichever occurs first.

 2.3.
-Vehicles in category N with load surfaces:
+Vehicles of category N with load surfaces:

 2.3.1.
-The angle of the light beam from the dipped-beam headlamps shall be determined under the following loading conditions;
+The angle of the light beam from the passing-beam headlamps shall be determined under the following loading conditions;

 2.3.1.1.
 Vehicle unladen and one person in the driver's seat;